TagoreZhao/MachineLearning_ONE_FOR_ALL/README.md

 │
 ├── data/
 │   ├── __init__.py            # Initialize the data module
-│   ├── dataset.py             # Code to load and preprocess the CIFAR-10 dataset
-│   └── augmentation.py        # Optional: Data augmentation techniques (flip, crop, etc.)
 │
 ├── models/
 │   ├── __init__.py            # Initialize the models module
 │   ├── base_model.py          # BaseModel class (already implemented)
-│   ├── custom_cnn.py          # Custom CNN model (already implemented, this is a small model that can be trained on local machine to verify funcitonalites)
-│   ├── resnet.py              # Implementation of ResNet architectures (ResNet18, ResNet34, etc.)
+│   ├── custom_cnn.py          # Custom CNN model (already implemented, this is a small model that can be used to test) │   ├── resnet.py              # Implementation of ResNet architectures (ResNet18, ResNet34, etc.)
 │   ├── mobinet.py             # Implementation of MobileNet architecture
 │   └── layers.py              # Custom layers or building blocks used in ResNet and MobileNet (e.g., residual blocks, depthwise separable convs)